Brandneues

 Flora and Fauna:

-The flora of Marojejys offers something for every taste, from giant jungles over 50 m high to delicate orchids: 275 different ferns, around 300 epiphytes and 50 palm species alone make the forest an unforgettable, magical place.
-The list of life forms found only here is extremely long, and by no means all plants and animals have even been described.
+Marojejy is Madagascar’s national park with the richest flora and fauna.
+Marojejy’s flora offers something for every taste, from jungle giants over 50 metres tall to delicate orchids: 275 different ferns, around 300 epiphytes and 50 palm species alone make the forest an unforgettable, enchanting place.
+The list of life forms found only here is extremely long, and by no means all plants and animals have been described yet.

-Marojejy is the last remaining habitat of the extremely rare and critically endangered Silky Sifakas (Propithecus candidus), called the “angels of the forest” because of their white, long fur – and another ten lemur species.
+Marojejy is the last remaining habitat of the extremely rare and critically endangered Silky Sifakas, called the “angels of the forest” because of their white, long fur – and another ten lemur species.
 The silky sifakas are among the 25 most endangered species worldwide.
 Finding them requires a full day of adventurous climbing across the forest, but an encounter with these last creatures of their kind is unforgettable.
-The slightly less rare Aye-Aye can occasionally be spotted at night among the dense greenery.
-If you ever come face to face with this rare, absurd-looking forest troll, you can consider yourself truly lucky.
+The bizarre Aye-Aye can occasionally be spotted at night among the dense greenery.
 The bamboo lemurs (Hapalemur occidentalis) and other inhabitants of the forest are much easier to see and often come right up to the camps.
-Other lemurs can also be observed quite closely during the walks.
+White-fronted lemurs can also be observed quite closely during the walks.

-The national park offers a whole wealth of snakes, including the quite common Parastenophis betsileanus and the extremely rare but beautiful Liophidium pattoni.
-The rare day gecko Phelsuma masohoala lives at the park entrance of Marojejy, further up Phelsuma guttata and Phelsuma quadriocellata are regular visitors on bamboo trunks and hut roofs.
+The national park is home to a wide variety of snakes, including the fairly common Parastenophis betsileanus and the extremely rare but beautiful Liophidium pattoni.
+The rare day gecko Phelsuma masohoala lives at the park entrance of Marojejy, while further up, Phelsuma guttata and Phelsuma dorsivittata are regular visitors to bamboo trunks and hut roofs.

-In the middle of the Marojejy rainforest lives the Helmeted vanga (Euryceros prevostii), which is a challenge for every bird photographer.
+The Marojejy rainforest is also home to the helmet vanga (Euryceros prevostii), which is a challenge for any bird photographer.
 It is both the symbol and mascot of the national park.
-Frog lovers can enjoy countless, colourful species of Mantella and other frogs, which croak loudly everywhere at night and are very easy to find even during the day.
-A good 120 bird species populate Marojejy and form a unique, beautiful backdrop for excursions.
+Blue couas are numerous here, but a whole range of vangas can also be spotted in Marojejy.
+A total of 120 bird species populate Marojejy, creating a unique and beautiful backdrop for excursions.

-Marojejy is a unique, fantastic paradise with extreme biodiversity that you won’t find anywhere else in Madagascar.
+Marojejy is a unique, fantastic paradise with an extreme biodiversity that cannot be found anywhere else in Madagascar.